Maximum break: Prize money

-In professional tournaments there was usually a substantial prize awarded to any player achieving a 147 break.
-For example, Ronnie O'Sullivan's maximum at the 1997 World Championship earned him £165,000.
-Of this, £147,000 was for making the 147 break and £18,000 was for achieving the highest break of the tournament.
+In professional tournaments, a 147 break traditionally carried a substantial prize; for example, Ronnie O'Sullivan was awarded £165,000 for his maximum break at the 1997 World Championship.
+That prize was composed of £147,000 for making the 147 break and £18,000 for achieving the highest break of the tournament.

 In the 201112 season World Snooker introduced a rollover system for the maximum break prize money, the "rolling 147 prize".
-A maximum break is worth £5,000 in the televised stages and £500 in qualifying stages of major ranking events.
-There is a £500 prize in the Players Tour Championship events from the last 128 onwards.
-If a maximum is not made then the prize rolls over to the next event until somebody wins it.
+A maximum break earned £5,000 during the televised stages of major ranking events, and £500 in non-televised stages or at Players Tour Championship events.
+If no player achieved a maximum break at an event, the prize rolled over to the next event until it was won.

-At the 2016 Welsh Open, Ronnie O'Sullivan defeated Barry Pinches 41 in the first round.
-In the fifth frame of the match, O'Sullivan declined the opportunity to make a maximum break, potting the pink off the penultimate red and completing a break of 146.
+At the 2016 Welsh Open, in his 41 victory over Barry Pinches in the first round, Ronnie O'Sullivan declined the opportunity to make a maximum break in the fifth frame of the match, potting the pink off the penultimate red and completing a break of 146.
 He stated afterwards that the prize money of £10,000 was not worthy of a 147.
-World Snooker chairman Barry Hearn called the decision "unacceptable" and "disrespectful".
-Individual prizes for a maximum break in the vast majority of tournaments have generally been phased out, since the start of the 201920 season: during that season, a £1 million bonus was offered if 20 or more were made during the season.
+Then World Snooker chairman Barry Hearn called the decision "unacceptable" and "disrespectful".

+Since the start of the 201920 season, individual prizes for a maximum break have generally been phased out in the vast majority of tournaments; during that season, a £1 million bonus was offered if 20 or more were made during the season.
 The prize would be split among all players who had made at least one qualifying break, with each player receiving an equal share for every break made.
-The bonus was not claimed, and as a result of the COVID-19 pandemic later that season, it was discontinued and has not since been re-offered.
+That bonus was never claimed, and as a result of the COVID-19 pandemic later that season, it was discontinued and has not since been re-offered.
 Despite maximum break prizes being phased out in most cases, they have been partially re-introduced at the World Snooker Championship, where £40,000 is now offered to those who compile one at the main stages of the tournament.

-Beginning with the 202324 season, WST has started offering a £147,000 bonus to any player making two maximum breaks during the season's Triple Crown events.
-Since the 202425 season, the bonus has been extended to include any maximum breaks made at the Saudi Arabia Snooker Masters.
-As of 2025, this prize has been awarded twice: first when Jackson Page made two maximums in the same match during the 2025 World Snooker Championship qualifying; second when O'Sullivan made two maximums in the same match at the 2025 Saudi Arabia Snooker Masters.
+Beginning with the 202324 season, WST started offering a £147,000 bonus to any player making two maximum breaks during the season's Triple Crown events.
+For the 202425 and 202526 seasons, the bonus was extended to include any maximum breaks made at the Saudi Arabia Snooker Masters.
+WST discontinued the prize for the 202627 season..
+In all, this prize was awarded three times: first when Jackson Page made two maximums in the same match during the 2025 World Snooker Championship qualifying; second when O'Sullivan made two maximums in the same match at the 2025 Saudi Arabia Snooker Masters; and third, when Chang Bingyu made a maximum break each in the qualifying stages of the 2025 UK Championship and the 2026 World Championship.